 Google has added three new examples to the top of the “how to write product reviews” help document, which explains more types of sites that may be impacted by the product reviews algorithm updates.

 Google has updated its first-party cookie support with ad personalisation capabilities, arguably the number one reason to use first-party cookies over third-party cookies.
 This change will affect ads served through AdSense.

 To access the control, log into your AdSense account and click Brand safety > Content > Blocking controls > Manage Ad serving.

 Thank You for Reading

-Have you noticed any effects of the Google core & product review updates roll out, or any other changes from Google this week?
+Have you noticed Looker Studio, or any other changes from Google this week?

 Check back next Friday for the latest from Google This Week.

 Want more Google articles?
 Here: